fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hey Fredrick.
+Is it ok for a company to make a background check on you?
+I recently had an interview for a frontend position.
+And it went pretty well.
+Then I had a call from hr, she was selling me how great it is to work for themasked about my salary expectations and told me that they'll prepare an offer for me.
+One hour later my boss from a previous job wrote me that this hr was asking him about me.
+She didn't even ask me if I had references from my previous jobs our if it's ok to talk to my previous employer.
+And her questions were not about soft skill and how well I was doing with my coworkers.
+She was wary of my young age.
+I have already done code test and had a technical interview (which by the way lasted for 2h).
+For me it's strange as hell.
+So what do you think about this situation?
+Should I even consider their offer?

 > You talk about being a 'team player' but you dont explain what do you really mean by that.

 > How do I communicate with my manager?
 In my one on ones I find it hard to have a conversation and I just basically ask questions where he answers all the time if that makes sense.